Elisabeth Cullivan Thomas, a technology product marketer, is the owner of Launch Product Marketing.

 Often, product benefits are associated with productivity gains, customer success, financial gains, and security risk reduction.

-#5 Differentiate from the competition
+5. Differentiate from the Competition

-The last step is to successfully differentiate from the competition.
-This means taking a good, hard look at the competitors in your space.
+The last step is to differentiate from the competition.
+Differentiation means taking a good, hard look at the competitors in your space.

-And you can ask former customers why you lost their business to someone else.
+You can speak with existing customers about the products or services they evaluated before deciding, and you can ask former customers why you lost their business to someone else.

 - Write out your message

-- Take your company name off of the message, and replace it with your competitor's
+- Take your company name off of the message, and replace it with your competitor's name

 Does the message work equally well for your competitor as it does for you?

-“Toyota believes that if you go and see what's going on on the factory floor, in person, that's the only way you'll truly understand the situation, and the only way you'll be able to collect actual facts,” said Elisabeth.
+Toyota believes seeing what's going on on the factory floor, in person, is the only way you'll truly understand the situation and collect facts.

 Visiting customers can mean visiting in person in a physical setting, listening in on customer sales calls, or scheduling 1-1 calls with current and former customers.

-It means undertaking regular fact-finding expeditions, using your customers to mine valuable messaging insights.
+Messaging should be fact-based.
+This means undertaking regular fact-finding expeditions, using your customers to mine valuable messaging insights.